kwan22/consistency/science.md

   <img src="./media/science/8a_hotmh_ultra.webp" width="480"/>

-Coincidentally, the ultra off the coreblock in 8a-HOTM-H has almost exactly the same structure.
+Coincidentally, the ultra off the coreblock in 8a-HOTM-H has almost exactly the same structure as the 2500m ARB example above.
 It's a 3f window to downright after a buffered transition hyper to avoid negative liftboost.
 That 3f can then be transformed into a buffer out of DashCD by carefully starting the demo in a 12px window.
 I won't go thru all the details, but I will mention some nuances.
 The failure mode of not properly buffering the transition hyper is more relevant here compared to the 2500m ARB example above.
 The choice of demo vs downright also matters from a leniency perspective.
-Horizontal dashes move 4 px/frame, and a downright here would move ~3.4 px/frame.
-The higher speed from a horizontal dash effective expands the pixel range over which this concept works, i.e. the dash timing upon transition is less sensitive to a faster dash speed (see sensitivity analysis below for a more generalized form of this).
+Horizontal dashes move 4 px/frame, and a downright moves ~3.4 px/frame.
+The higher speed from a horizontal dash effectively expands the pixel range over which this concept works, i.e. the dash timing upon transition is less sensitive to starting position when the dash speed is faster (dt/dx = 1/u, see sensitivity analysis below for a more generalized form of this).
 [Link to stratpost](https://discord.com/channels/403698615446536203/617809769322774533/1380229565674164317).

 <img src="./media/science/5b_mm_final.webp" width="480"/> <img src="./media/science/6a_hollows_kevinslide.webp" width="480"/>